Weatherbury Farm’s Story

 Hobbies: Restoring old cars.

-Other: Nigel worked with Marcy to manage the Avella Farmers Market in 2007 & 2008.
-Nigel currently serves on the Advisory Committee for OGRIN (Organic Growers’ Research and Information-sharing Network) and on the Zoning Hearing Board for Independence Township.
+Other: Nigel currently serves on the Advisory Committee for OGRIN (Organic Growers’ Research and Information-sharing Network).
+He also serves on the Zoning Hearing Board for Independence Township.
 He previously served on the PASA western region advisory committee and the Penn’s Corner Farm Alliance Board.
+Nigel worked with Marcy to manage the Avella Farmers Market in 2007 & 2008.
+He also worked with Marcy on her grant writing proposals.

 Farm Wife